 What do Arctic explorers and association communication professionals have in common?
 More than you might think.
-Sure they both keep large stockpiles of chocolate on hand to keep them going when the sledding gets tough.
-They also spend a lot of time navigating across a constantly changing landscape, often without a road map to follow.
+Sure, they both keep large stockpiles of chocolate on hand to keep them going when the sledding gets tough, but they also spend a lot of time navigating across a constantly changing landscape and often without a road map to follow.

 I recently attended a presentation by John Huston and Toby Thorleifsson, two professional adventurers who will attempt to walk and ski their way 630 miles from the Canadian Arctic to the North Pole in March 2013.
 If their trek is not daunting enough, they’re going without a support crew and relying on old-fashioned wooden skis and wool clothing that was favored 110 years ago by their hero, the Norwegian explorer Otto Sverdrup.